 No Harassment.
 Licensee does not engage in unlawful harassment, including sexual harassment, with respect to any persons with whom Licensee may interact in the performance of this Agreement, and Licensee takes all reasonable steps to prevent harassment from occurring.

 Noninfringement.
-The Goods, Services, Deliverables, and Licensee’s performance under this Agreement do not infringe, or constitute an infringement, misappropriation, or violation of, any third party’s intellectual property right.
+The goods, services, deliverables, and Licensee’s performance under this Agreement do not infringe, or constitute an infringement, misappropriation, or violation of, any third party’s intellectual property right.

 Nondiscrimination.
 Licensee complies with the federal Americans with Disabilities Act (42 U.S.C.
 12101 et seq.), and California’s Fair Employment and Housing Act (Government Code sections 12990 et seq.) and associated regulations (Code of Regulations, title 2, sections 7285 et seq.).
 Licensee does not unlawfully discriminate against any employee or applicant for employment because of age (40 and over), ancestry, color, creed, disability (mental or physical) including HIV and AIDS, marital or domestic partner status, medical condition (including cancer and genetic characteristics), national origin, race, religion, request for family and medical care leave, sex (including gender and gender identity), and sexual orientation.
 Licensee will notify in writing each labor organization with which Licensee has a collective bargaining or other agreement of Licensee's obligations of nondiscrimination.